 Assisted Living Frequently Asked Questions

 It’s best to start with a physician’s assessment.
 Depending on the circumstances of your situation, or that of your loved one, you can match needs to the right level of assistance.
-When help with daily tasks is needed — taking medicines, bathing, dressing, meals, transportation and housekeeping — assisted living can be the answer.
+When help with daily tasks is needed — taking medications, bathing, dressing, meals, transportation and housekeeping — Assisted Living can be the answer.
 Trained professionals provide support while helping preserve an individual’s independence.

 At Heron’s Key, we offer a continuum of care.
-In addition to assisted living, we provide memory care support, rehabilitation and skilled nursing.
+In addition to Assisted Living, we provide Memory Care, Rehabilitation and Skilled Nursing care.
 These levels of living provide round-the-clock care for individuals recovering from illness or injury, or those needing more long-term care or support.